Dear QuantRocket Support,

 Finding:

-is explicitly NOT in this list, confirming it's missing from the loaded module.list_sids
+get_pricesis explicitly NOT in this list, confirming it's missing from the loaded module.list_sidsis present.

 - Output: